adonisjs/v6-docs/content/docs/auth/session_guard.md

 ```

 ### Configuring the tokens provider
-In order read-write tokens, you will have to assign the [DbRememberMeTokensProvider](https://github.com/adonisjs/auth/blob/next/modules/session_guard/token_providers/db.ts) to the User model.
+To read-write tokens, you will have to assign the [DbRememberMeTokensProvider](https://github.com/adonisjs/auth/blob/next/modules/session_guard/token_providers/db.ts) to the User model.

 ```ts
 import { BaseModel } from '@adonisjs/lucid/orm'